 Typically, I have flowers in an urn like this one, but greenery works too.

-Vintage Crocks Love
+Collected Vintage Crocks

 I’m still crazy about vintage jam jars and crocks like the Dundee marmalade ones here on my counter (the white quartz is Viatera Minuet).
+A very simple French country kitchen idea is to collect something from the region and display it where you can enjoy it everyday.

 I gathered the jars when I snapped these photos years ago in my decorating plan for the holidays.